inclusive-design/adaptive-palette/docs/devDoc/Storage.md

 just that wait followed by `deleteDatabase`.

 [`testUtils/StorageContract.ts`](../../src/client/testUtils/StorageContract.ts) exports
-`runStorageContractTests()`, the behaviour suite both backends must pass — settings round-tripping, messages read back oldest first, a limit returning the newest records, `updateMessage` replacing a record, `clearAll` emptying both stores.
+`runStorageContractTests()`, the behaviour suite both backends must pass — settings and the About Me round-tripping, messages read back oldest first, a limit returning the newest records, `readMessagesAfter` reading past an id, `updateMessage` replacing a record, `clearAll` emptying every store.
 It is what makes "the backend is swappable" a tested claim rather than a hope — and both backends it covers now ship.

 Tests that touch the message log use [`testUtils/MessageLogTestUtils.ts`](../../src/client/testUtils/MessageLogTestUtils.ts) —